-As seen in Table 20, a \checkmark in the "Incremental Targets by Year" columns indicates that a municipality has met or exceeded the target with existing renewable energy generation within the boundaries of the jurisdiction.
+As seen in Table 20, a $\checkmark$ in the "Incremental Targets by Year" columns indicates that a municipality has met or exceeded the target with existing renewable energy generation within the boundaries of the jurisdiction.
 Production beyond these targets furthers progress towards the regional target and reduces the incremental targets for all other municipalities.
+The excess generation of municipalities above the 2050 target is distributed equally to all other municipalities until the municipal target is reached or the excess generation is fully allocated.